latiagertrutis/corewar/README.md

 You will need to have installed sdl2 dependencies as well as sdl2_image and sdl2_ttf.

-You can read the subject of the project in: .
+You can read the subject of the project in: [a link](https://github.com/latiagertrutis/corewar/blob/master/corewar.en.pdf).

 ## Usage